zaczap/bios201/Workshop2/README.md

 ## Insert the path to your files
 ```

-We'll now make a list of our samples and read in the first one
+We'll now make a list of our samples and read in the first one:
 ```
 samples = paste0(rep(c('Norm','IPF'), each = 8), rep(c(1:8), 2))